 If everyone follows the traffic rule, the roads will be a safer place to be.
 The rules are simple, yet few people tend to break them often.
 Red signal always means stop.
 Even if you see no other vehicles coming, running a red light and breaking the law might cause a severe accident.
 Understand that life is more important than all excuses combined, and it's best to be safe than sorry.

-No matter how frustratingly slow the cars in front of you must be going, there's no excuse to get too close them.
+No matter how frustratingly slows the cars in front of you must be going, there's no excuse to get too close them.
 Keep a safe distance from other vehicles so that you have enough time to react to sudden turns.

-All these reasons might sound very basic, but they are the significant reasons behind accidents on Indian roads.
-Accidents come with a whole set of sufferings.
-Having your vehicle insured can be a breeze of relief for you.
+All these reasons sound very basic, but they are the significant reasons behind accidents on Indian roads.
+Accidents come with a whole set of drawbacks Having your vehicle insured can be a breeze of relief for you.
 Therefore, we recommend you to have a valid car insurance or two wheeler insurance policy for your four-wheelers and bikes respectively.
 In case your car insurance or two wheeler insurance policy has expired, renew it within minutes online.